 Who should attend: end-users, integrators, application developers and others interested in the technical performance aspects of face detection and recognition.

-Patrick Grother is a scientist at the National Institute of Standards in Technology responsible for biometric standards and testing.
+Patrick Grother is a scientist at the National Institute of Standards in Technology (NIST) responsible for biometric standards and testing.
 He leads the IREX, FRVT and FIVE evaluations of iris and face recognition technologies that support biometrics in national scale identity management.
-He co-chairs NIST’s International Biometrics Performance Conference on measurement, metrics and certification.
-He edits the biometrics specifications for the US Government’s PIV credentialing program, for which he received his second Department of Commerce Gold Medal.
-He assists a number of US Government agencies on research, development and evaluation, and serves as editor of several ISO standards – he received the IEC 1906 Award in 2009 and the ANSI Lohse IT Medal in 2013.
+He co-chairs NIST’s International Face Performance Conference on measurement, metrics and certification.
+Patrick edits the biometrics specifications for the US Government’s PIV credentialing program, for which he received his second Department of Commerce Gold Medal.
+Patrick assists a number of US Government agencies on research, development and evaluation.
+He serves as chair of the SC37 committee on Biometrics and is editor of five ISO standards there.
+He received the IEC 1906 Award in 2009 and the ANSI Lohse IT Medal in 2013.